- Search The Registry

 On this date, starting with the year 1866, the African American Registry features a brief article and definition of American Civil Rights.

 Civil rights are privileges that American people enjoy by law.
 The term is broader than "political rights," which refer only to rights passed on from a country and held usually only by a citizen.
 Also, unlike "natural rights," civil rights have a legal and philosophical basis.
 In America, civil rights are an outgrowth of the Abolitionist movement against slavery.
+It is not monolithic regarding only race and slavery, women and indiginous communities have alligned with and benefitied from they civil rights work of Blacks in America.
 Civil rights are usually thought of in terms of the specific rights guaranteed in the Constitution: freedom of religion; speech, of the press; the rights to due process of law, and equal protection under the law.

 Since the American Civil War, much of the concern over civil rights in the United States has focused on efforts to extend these rights fully to African Americans.
 The first legislative attempts to assure Blacks an equal political and legal status were the Civil Rights Acts of 1866, 1870, 1871, and 1875.
 Those laws gave African Americans such freedoms as the right to sue and be sued, to give evidence, and to hold real and personal property.
 Like all laws, they have been broken and undermined to this very day.
 The 1866 act was of doubtful constitutionality and was reenacted in 1870 only after the passage of the Fourteenth Amendment.
 The fourth Civil Rights Act attempted to guarantee to Blacks those social rights that were still withheld.
 It penalized innkeepers, proprietors of public establishments, and owners of public transportation for discriminating against African Americans in accommodations, but was invalidated by the Supreme Court in 1883.